Fall & Spring MedSFLA Tour Speakers

 Topic: “Autonomy and conscience in medical practice”

-Dr. Shuping received her M.D. from Wake Forest University Medical School in 1984, and completed her psychiatry residency at the university medical center in 1988.
-In 2014, she graduated from Harvard Medical School’s Global Clinical Scholars Research Training program “with commendation.”
+Dr. Shuping graduated from Wake Forest University Medical School in 1984, and completed her psychiatry residency at the university medical center in 1988.
 She practices psychiatry in Winston-Salem, North Carolina.
-For more than twenty-five years she has helped men and women with mental health problems associated with past abortions, through individual therapy and abortion recovery group programs.
-Dr. Shuping is a co-author of published research on abortion and women’s mental health, and authored three chapters in Peace Psychology Perspectives on Abortion, published in 2016.
-She has presented workshops on abortion and women’s health at the United Nations.
-She has provided continuing education to physicians, nurses, mental health professionals and clergy in eighteen countries on four continents.
-She is co-author of the self-help book, The Four Steps to Healing.
-In the past, she has served as Executive Director of a pregnancy resource center.
+She has more than two decades of experience in helping women and men with mental health problems associated with past abortions within individual therapy and also through abortion recovery group programs.
+Dr. Shuping is a co-author of published research on abortion and women’s mental health, and is also co-author of the self-help book, The Four Steps to Healing.
+She has presented workshops on abortion and women’s health issues at the United Nations.
+She has provided continuing education to physicians, nurses, mental health professionals and clergy in more than a dozen countries on four continents.
+Dr. Shuping also has experience in helping women in crisis pregnancy situations, first during her undergraduate years serving as a volunteer abortion counselor, and later in a pro-life pregnancy resource center where she served as Executive Director.

 Dr. McCurdy received his medical degree from the University of California, San Diego School of Medicine in 1981.
 During medical school he also attended the University of California, Berkeley School of Public Health, receiving a Master in Public Health (MPH) degree.
 He completed residencies in internal medicine and occupational and environmental medicine at the University of California, Davis.
 He is professor in the UC Davis Department of Public Health Sciences with 60+ peer-reviewed publications and is Director of the UC Davis Master in Public Health (MPH) Program.
 Dr. McCurdy teaches the preventive medicine and epidemiology components of the UC Davis School of Medicine’s core pre-clinical curriculum.
 He is a past recipient of an Environmental/Occupational Medicine Academic Award from NIEHS and from the Centers for Disease Control and Prevention and Association of American Medical Colleges for the establishment of a Regional Medicine-Public Health Education Center at UC Davis.
 He is the proud father of four grown children, including twins.